Handling missing data in large healthcare dataset: a case study of unknown trauma outcomes

 Let us compare two following na\"{\i}ve approaches to {the} handling of missing outcomes with the {Markov models we have created.} \begin{itemize} \item {\em Available case analysis.} Just delete all of the 19,289 cases with the outcome `Transferred OUT OF TARN within 30 days after injury' from the dataset.
 In the remaining cases all outcomes are known and the FOD is the ratio $\frac{\mbox{Dead (W30D)}}{\mbox{Total}}$ in the reduced dataset. \item {\em Consider all transferred patients as alive.} In this case, the total number of patients does not change and the FOD is the ratio $\frac{\mbox{Dead (W30D)}}{\mbox{Total}}$, where the number `Dead (W30D)' is the same but the number `Total' is calculated for the whole original dataset (Table~\ref{Table:2}). \end{itemize}

-\begin{remark} If {we} apply available case analysis then {none of the numbers $\Delta D(t,s)$ and $\Delta R(t,s)$ change} but the numbers $H(t,s)$ of the patients {in TARN} will decrease for all $t$ and $s$ (or do not change if there is nothing to delete).
-The corresponding mortality coefficients {$\nu(t,s)$ they} will be larger then the coefficients (\ref{coeffbefore}), (\ref{coeffafter}) for all the Markov models considered before.
+\begin{remark} If {we} apply available case analysis then {none of the numbers $\Delta D(t,s)$ and $\Delta R(t,s)$ change} but the numbers $H(t,s)$ of the patients {in TARN} will decrease for all $t$ and $s$ (or do not change if there is nothing to delete). {The corresponding mortality coefficients {$\nu(t,s)$ } will be larger than the coefficients (\ref{coeffbefore}),} (\ref{coeffafter}) for all the Markov models considered before.
 This means that the MCAR (Missing Completely At Random) approach to missed outcomes always overestimates mortality, while the second na\"ive approach (`Consider all transferred patients as alive') always underestimates mortality. \end{remark}